This page describes supported Virtual Private Cloud (VPC) networks and routing options.

 A best practice is to use 30 or fewer CIDRs per traffic selector so that you don't create an IKE proposal packet that exceeds the maximum MTU.

 Traffic selector strategies

 Consider the following strategies if your on-premises VPN gateway creates multiple Child SAs per VPN tunnel, or if multiple CIDRs per traffic selector would cause an IKE proposal for IKEv2 to exceed 1460 bytes (for details, see Routing options and traffic selectors):

 Use dynamic routing for the VPN tunnel.
-If your peer VPN gateway supports BGP, both local and remote traffic selectors for the VPN tunnel to allow any IP address.
+If your peer VPN gateway supports BGP, configure both local and remote traffic selectors for the VPN tunnel to allow any IP address.
 Use